goosegarden/Godot-Base-DataMosh-Compositor-Effect/README.md

 ## License

-MIT — see LICENSE file.
+© 2026 goosegardenstd — Licensed under CC BY-NC-ND 4.0.
+Free for personal/non-commercial use with attribution.
+Contact for commercial licensing.MIT — see LICENSE file.
 Use it freely, credit appreciated but not required.

 ---